 Source: Fam.
 Beerli cir.
 1990’s

-The pasta dumplings as I call it, the Swiss call it Knöpfli, which means “little buttons”.
-This is a very apropos term for them, because they look like little buttons floating in the water.
-The base of the Knöpfli dough are eggs, flour, and semolina fines.
-It’s very much like a pasta recipe, only you add milk instead of water to the recipe.
-And, instead of a doughy consistency which you aim to achieve in pasta, the consistency is more of a thick paste, or oatmeal paste which peaks when you lift it.
+Knöpfli, is translated to mean “little buttons”.
+And little buttons floating in the water is just what they look like.
+However, if you’re German, you know this dish by the name of Spatzle.
+Like the Italians and their many forms and shapes of pasta, the knopfli is an original.
+The base of the dough dough is eggs, flour, and semolina fines.
+It’s very much like a pasta recipe, only you add milk instead of water.
+And, instead of a doughy consistency which you aim to achieve in pasta, Knopfli consistency is more of a thick paste, or oatmeal paste which peaks when you lift it.

 - 500 gr white flour